The Beiderbecke Trilogy: Chief Supt Forrest

-Forrest is a cynical senior police officer, and is Hobson's immediate superior.
+Forrest is a cynical senior police officer, and is Hobson's superior.
 Forrest shows little regard for procedure and is utterly corrupt.
 Forrest is resentful of Hobson's middle-class upbringing, education and entry into the police force.
 Forrest sees Hobson as 'having it easy' as he spent his early years in the force 'stitching up pieces of dockers' in Liverpool.
 Although Forrest may not have such knowledge of practice or procedure he is effective in executing his business.
 Forrest loses his job following the exposure of his corruption.
 A mention of this affair by Peterson in The Beiderbecke Tapes reveals he escaped a prison sentence and was only sacked.

 Helen of Tadcaster

-Helen McAllister also known by Trevor as 'Helen of Tadcaster', after Jill makes a comparison with Helen of Troy, Helen is Trevor's former fiancée.
-Helen is a feeble and impressionable character, who is secretly despised by the headstrong Jill, after a drunken night between the two of them in a restaurant.
+Helen McAllister — also known by Trevor as 'Helen of Tadcaster', after Jill compares her with Helen of Troy — is Trevor's former fiancée.
+Helen is a feeble and impressionable character, who is privately despised by the headstrong Jill, after a drunken night out together in a restaurant.